psychiatric-genomics-consortium/sex-stratified-depression/README.md

 The ricopili imputation pipeline lifts the data over the build to hg19.
 If a different tool was used for imputation, then you will need to check that your data is aligned with build hg19.
 If your data is not using build hg19, then visit: https://genome.sph.umich.edu/wiki/LiftOver which contains guidance on how best to update the genome build for your data.

-We have prepared sample code using [PLINK2](https://www.cog-genomics.org/plink/2.0/), [eigensoft](https://github.com/DReichLab/EIG), [R](https://www.r-project.org/), [regenie](https://rgcgithub.github.io/regenie/options/), and [XWAS](https://github.com/KeinanLab/xwas-3.0) for the remaining analysis steps which is located here: https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/tree/master/post_imputation.
+We have prepared [sample code](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/tree/master/post_imputation) based on [PLINK2](https://www.cog-genomics.org/plink/2.0/), [eigensoft](https://github.com/DReichLab/EIG), [R](https://www.r-project.org/), [regenie](https://rgcgithub.github.io/regenie/options/), and [XWAS](https://github.com/KeinanLab/xwas-3.0) which can be cloned using the code below.
 There are comments at the top of each sample code with instructions.
 The guidance below assumes you will have launched an interactive session to run each sample code.

-The sample code expects your imputed data to be in best guess/hard called bed/bim/fam PLINK format with sex in column 5 (male = 1, female = 2) of the fam file.
-The sample code expects the chromosomes to be merged so that there is a single set of bed/bim/fam files containing genome-wide data. regenie may fail if your data includes variants that are listed as being on chromosomes 24 and above and so those variants should be removed.

-The sample code assumes that all software can be loaded using ```module load software```.
-You can use ```module spider software``` to check whether the software is installed on your server and find it's location.
-If the software isn't available, then you will need to download and install the software and update the sample code to point to the relevant executable.

-All sample code should be treated as a beta testing software release.
-All log and output files should be checked carefully to make sure the code has performed as expected for your data.

-It is advisable to create a working directory for the analysis and then move into that directory:
+It is advised to create a working directory to which you have read, write and execute access for the analysis and then move into that directory:

 ```
 mkdir SexStratAnalysis